srobo/website/_events/sr2025/horsham-tech-day-february.md

 as volunteers able to help you with your kits and hands-on guidance with your robots.

-Spaces are limited to twelve teams, so be sure to [let us know][tech-day-signup] by Friday 7th February 2025 if you'd like to attend.
+Spaces are limited to four teams, so be sure to [let us know][tech-day-signup] by Friday 7th February 2025 if you'd like to attend.
 We will begin confirming places from Wednesday 15th January 2025.